 Why not explore the National Park through the eyes of countryside rangers, estate managers and experienced guides who are there to share their knowledge of local history and wildlife and add to your enjoyment of this special place?
 One excellent way to do so is to take part in a Walking Festival.
 From short, low level, gentle excursions to demanding hikes and scaling some of the UK’s highest peaks, each organized walk makes the most of the Park’s renowned and awe-inspiring scenery.

-Also in June (16-26) you can take part in the 2016 Moray Walking and Outdoor Festival.
+Later in June you can take part in the Moray Walking and Outdoor Festival.
 On the periphery of the National Park, this Festival is a celebration of Moray’s splendid coast, its hills and forests, historic towns and villages.
 Mark Midsummer, walking in Scotland’s Malt Whisky Country.
 Find out more, including details of the Moray Way 5-Day Challenge

-In August, you are invited to take part in the Tomintoul and Glenlivet Walking Festival which runs from 25-29 August.
+In August, you are invited to take part in the Tomintoul and Glenlivet Walking Festival.
 Come and join in some spectacular walks and events in this glorious part of the National Park.
 The Festival has something for everyone; from long hill walks to shorter lower level outings.

 Experience late summer amid the splendour of Blairgowrie and its surrounds at the

 Whichever Walking Festival and location you are attracted to, the emphasis of each is to ensure you enjoy your time exploring the inspirational environs and breath-taking scenery of the Cairngorms National Park.
-Read more; www.visitcairngorms.com/walkingfestivals
+Read about more walking routes in the Cairngorms.